Belval/pdf2image/README.md

 ` pip3 install pdf2image `

+Install `Pillow` if you don't have it already with `pip3 install pillow`

 ###

 pdftoppm is the piece of software that does the actual magic.
 It is distributed as part of a greater package called [poppler](https://poppler.freedesktop.org/).